spinningarrow/blog.sahil.me/_posts/2021-04-09-how-to-travel.md

 In 2019, fueled by my excitement at having Finally Moved to Europe, I traveled a lot.
 Perhaps a little too much in retrospect (but also not enough -- there's so many places!).
-One one such trip, I spied this book at an airport:
+On one such trip, I spied this book at an airport:

 <figure>
 	<img data-action="zoom"